RaeanneZ/FoodNav/README.md

     - To have clear and simple display to show food macronutrients
     - To be able to browse through list of food options and their calories

+### 3. **Existing App user - A working adult who always dine out but want to quickly get food of healthier choice**

+   As an existing FoodNav member, I want to be able to check what are the healthier choice of food  so that I can be health conscious despite having to dine out often.

+   **Acceptable criteria**

+    - To be able to log food easily
+    - To have clear and simple display to show food macronutrients
+    - Easier way to lookup list of food calories

 ## Design Considerations
 1. **Simple and intuitive UI/UX**